Message to our Clients about COVID-19

 The health, safety and well-being of our Four Villages’ clients, staff, volunteers and community is our top priority.
-During this 28 day lockdown, the safety measures we currently have in place for our clients and staff continue to fully and effectively serve us.
+During this phase of the provincial framework, the safety measures we currently have in place for our clients and staff continue to fully and effectively serve us.

 When possible, all of our providers continue to offer telephone or video appointments.
 In-person visits are available if needed.